CB2 micro

 6. Reflashing the CB2 micro

-The CB2 micro KIT comes with a pre-programmed chip, so you do not need to do any firmware burning yourself.
+The CB2 micro has a pre-programmed chip, so you do not need to do any firmware burning yourself.
 However, in cases where a new version of AVR chipbasic is released, you would want to upgrade the firmware on the MCU to the latest version.
 In that case, you have to build a simple programmer yourself and follow the instrucrions in this section, to update the firmware.

 6.1 Programmer circuit diagram